On This Page

 The patient’s name is not forwarded to CNO as part of the abuse report unless that patient gives the employer or health professional written permission to identify them as the victim of such abuse.

-If the sexual abuse involved sexual intercourse or other physical sexual acts, the nurse must attend for a reprimand and their certificate of registration will be revoked.
+If the Discipline Committee finds the nurse guilty of engaging in sexual abuse, the nurse must attend a reprimand meeting and their certificate of registration will be revoked.
 This means the nurse will not be able to work as a nurse and care for patients for at least five years.

-At the end of that five years, the nurse will need to prove to a panel of the Discipline Committee that the nurse is no longer a risk to the public before being allowed to work again as a nurse.
+At the end of that five years, the nurse will need to prove to a panel of the Discipline Committee that they are no longer a risk to the public before being allowed to work again as a nurse.

-The College of Nurses of Ontario’s (CNO’s) investigators have been trained to support those who have been sexually abused.
-They treat patients with sensitivity and help them understand CNO’s process.
+The College of Nurses of Ontario’s (CNO’s) representatives treat patients with sensitivity and help them understand the process.

 If a matter goes to a hearing, CNO will provide the patient with the support they need to participate in the hearing.